Mohammad-Ali Ramin: Political career and activism

+In Germany, he was part of a student group that was involved in the Islamic Revolution early on, and visited the exiled Ruhollah Khomeini in France.
+In 1982, a clash between the supporters and the opponents of the Iranian Revolution led to a police operation in the cafeteria of the University of Bremen, where an Iranian student was arrested.
+Mohammad-Ali Ramin acted as an interpreter and was also taken into custody.
+He was released after six months of pretrial detention, and claims to have been tortured during his detention.

+During the presidency of Mohammad Khatami, Ramin was a staunch critic of the Reformists.
+After returning to Iran in 1994, Mohammad-Ali Ramin published a treatise refuting Rafsanjani's statements that Ali Khamenei should not be addressed by the title "Imam."
+Ramin is considered to be an intellectual supporter of the movement that recognizes Khamenei as the legitimate representative of Imam Mahdi on Earth.
+He is the founder of the annual Islamic Conference of German-Speaking Muslims, which went into hiatus in 2003 after Ramin was banned from entering Germany.

+He unsuccessfully ran in the 2004 Iranian parliamentary elections.
+Later, in 2006, he was appointed to Ahmadinejad's campaign team, the same year he founded the Coalition of the Pleasant Scent of Servitude.

 Views on the Holocaust

 in December 2006, Ramin organised the International Conference to Review the Global Vision of the Holocaust which took place in Tehran.
 Prominent attendees included far right political activist David Duke, revisionist historical scholar Robert Faurisson and Haredi Rabbi and anti-Zionist activist Yisroel Dovid Weiss among others.
 Ramin personally invited German psychologist Bendikt Frings, a member of the far-right National Democratic Party of Germany.
 The conference provoked international criticism.

 According to Aftab News, Ramin was the one who initiated the idea of "relocation of Israel" and also the idea that the "Holocaust is a myth".
 He himself accepted the full responsibility of this action, as Aftab News reported.
 In an interview with Financial Times, Ramin stated that he has also initiated the "Holocaust commission" and he is the founder of the Conference on Holocaust in Tehran.

 Ramin suggested that former Iranian president Mahmoud Ahmadinejad establish a committee for clarifying the "real extent" of the Holocaust.
 Ramin praised Ahmadinejad for having voiced his doubts over the Holocaust and the need for relocating the Jews to Europe if Europeans really did the massacre during the Second World War.
 In a 2006 interview, Ramin said that Adolf Hitler was of Jewish descent, adding that his mother and grandmother were Jewish prostitutes.
 He argued that Hitler's actions stemmed from a conflicted identity, simultaneous solidarity with and hatred for Jews.
 Ramin further said that Hitler's associates were largely Jewish and that his goal was to expel Jews from Europe to help establish a Jewish state in Palestine, supposedly fulfilling a broader Western Christian desire to remove Jews from Europe.

 Following his ideas and suggestions about the Holocaust, President Ahmadinejad appointed him as an advisor.